ayago/adapter-pattern/README.md

-# Adapter Pattern/Hexagonal Demonstration Project
+# Hexagonal Architecture Demonstration Project

-This is a sample spring boot project which shows how to isolate the domain layer from the http and database adapters.
-We want to isolate the domain layer so that we can decouple it from the application or infrastructure.
+This is a sample spring boot project which demonstrates how we can use Hexagonal Architecture (aka Ports and Adapters pattern) to isolate the domain layer from the http and database adapters.
+We want to isolate to use this pattern so that we can decouple the domain from the application or infrastructure.

-## Adapter Pattern/Hexagonal
+## Project implementation

 The project is separated by three packages: